2022 WSBLE Draft EIS

 South Lake Union Additional Studies (2023 – 2024)

-In mid-2023 and 2024, the Sound Transit Board directed the project team to study additional station locations and alignment concepts in the South Lake Union area.
+In 2023 and 2024, the Sound Transit Board directed the project team to study additional station locations and alignment concepts in the South Lake Union area.
 Materials from these further study periods are included below.

 SLU Feasibility Study (2024) SLU Further Studies (mid-2023)